Edit this page

 Merge update example

-Given an existing thing with the JSON structure:
+Given an existing Thing with this JSON:

 {